clux/facemaulers/east/irithyll-oubliette.md

 11a is gas source.

+Arklem arrives in round 3 (alarm tripped, sensor check, port).

+Sees action.
+Time stop + DBF (Concentration) + Mass Heal (give faey a perc check and chance to move?)

+- "You are intruding into sacred lands."
+- yellow light flashes from his fingers, pointing it in your general direction
+- "You have some nerve coming here."
+- wind spell - moving gas in their direction (doesn't affect them, but it is flammable)

+(4 rounds in)
+"Stay right where you are.
+You have 30s to explain yourself."
+(One hand holding a spell)
+- CON save vs retching (this turn)
+(6 rounds later)
+- "You are out of time.

 ### 16. Two Way Mirror
 Arklem there if they stare too hard.
 Used by Arklem to communicate to guards.
 Every n hours, guard from 6 passes through there.